sveltia/sveltia-cms/README.md

   - `prefix`: A string to be prepended to the value.
 Default: an empty string.
   - `use_b32_encoding`: Whether to encode the value with Base32.
 Default: `false`.
   - `read_only`: Whether to make the field read-only.
 Default: `true`.
+- The experimental `compute` widget allows to reference the value of other fields in the same collection, similar to the `summary` property for the List and Object widgets.
+Use the `value` property to define the value template, e.g. `posts-{{fields.slug}}` ([example](https://github.com/sveltia/sveltia-cms/issues/111)).

 ### Better asset management